daniel-gomes-silva/CapstoneProject/README.md

 4. **Response Parsing**: The JSON response from OSRM, containing the calculated durations, is parsed

-5. **Data Storage**: The extracted durations, along with the corresponding stop IDs, are written to a CSV file
+5. **Data Storage**: The extracted durations and stop IDs are first written to a CSV file.
+This data can then be loaded into a Redis database using the provided `redis.cpp` program, creating a fast (and persistent) cache for quick queries by other services or applications

 6. **Parallelism (OpenMP version)**: The process of sending and receiving API requests is parallelized using OpenMP directives, allowing multiple requests to be handled concurrently by different threads, significantly speeding up the overall process